Billy Blanks

-William Wayne Blanks (born September 1, 1955) is an American fitness personality, martial artist, actor, and the creator of the Tae Bo exercise program.
+William Wayne Blanks (born September 1, 1955) is an American actor, martial artist, and fitness personality.
+He was a nationally ranked competitor in semi-contact and point karate during the 1980s, winning a bronze medal at the 1981 World Games, before creating the Tae Bo exercise program.

 Early life and education

 Blanks was born in Erie, Pennsylvania.
 He began his study of the martial arts at the age of eleven, attending Karate and Taekwondo classes.
 He was born with an anomaly in his hip joints that impaired his movement.
 The resulting clumsiness aroused taunts from Blanks' siblings and led his instructors to believe that he would never accomplish much.
 Blanks found the answer to these challenges in karate.
 When he saw Bruce Lee on TV, he decided he wanted to be a world martial-arts champion.

+Martial arts

+Blanks holds black belt ranks in taekwondo (7th dan) and karate (5th dan), and a black sash in Hung Ga kung fu (under Sifu Wong Ting-fong).

+During the 1980s, Blanks was a top competitor on the point competition, semi-contact, and sport karate circuits, notably against Steve Anderson.
+He finished in 3rd place at the World Union of Karate-do Organizations (WUKO) World Championship in the Male Kumite category in 1980.
+He represented the United States at the 1981 World Games in Santa Clara, California, and won a bronze medal in the Men's Kumite Open (Heavyweight).
+He was Karate Illustrated magazine's National Champion and Rookie of the Year for 1983.

+Blanks was an early member of USA Karate, the precursor to USA National Karate-do Federation, after it broke away from the Amateur Athletic Union.
+He also was a member of Chuck Merriman's Atlantic World Karate Team with Anderson.

 Career

 Blanks was hired as a bodyguard for lead actress Catherine Bach during the filming of 1988's Driving Force, which was filmed in Manila during a time of political unrest.
 Blanks impressed the producers and was written into the script in a supporting role.
 This led to Blanks' work in several martial arts films, including King of the Kickboxers and Bloodfist.
 Blanks also appeared in the opening scene of Tony Scott's The Last Boy Scout, where he plays a doomed pro-football player.
 Blanks played Ashley Judd's kickboxing instructor in Kiss the Girls (1997).

 In the late 1980s, Blanks developed the Tae Bo workout, while running a karate studio in Quincy, Massachusetts.
 He used components of his martial arts and boxing training.
 The name is a portmanteau of tae (as in taekwondo) and bo (as in boxing).
 Blanks opened a fitness center in Los Angeles to teach his new workout.
 He later attracted celebrity clients such as Paula Abdul, and the popularity of the workout quickly grew, becoming a pop culture phenomenon after Blanks began releasing mass-marketed videos.
 He sold over 1.5 million VHS tapes in his first year, and is reported to have grossed between $80 million and $130 million in sales.